Introduction of the most rare diseases in the world

 4. Hutchinson-Gilford Progeria Syndrome(HGPS)

-There is a very rare genetic disorder known as progeria in childhood, which causes rapid aging of the body.
-It is typically assumed that infants with Hutchinson-Gilford Progeria Syndrome (HGPS) will be healthy at birth, but they will exhibit symptoms such as hair loss, growth delays, and cardiovascular problems as they age prematurely.
+A very rare genetic disorder called childhood progeria accelerates the aging process.
+Although they are typically considered healthy at birth, infants with Hutchinson-Gilford Progeria Syndrome (HGPS) will exhibit symptoms such as hair loss, delayed growth, and cardiovascular problems when they age too fast.

 5. Fields Syndrome